Towards Flexibility and Interpretability of Gaussian Process State-Space Model

 \subsection{Gaussian Process State-Space Model (GPSSM)}

-Placing GP priors over both transition function $f(\cdot)$ and emission function $g(\cdot)$ in SSM (c.f.
-Eq.~(\ref{eq:SSM})) leads to the well-known Gaussian process state-space model (GPSSM).
-However, such GPSSM \textit{with transition and emission GPs} incurs severe \textit{non-identifiability} issue between $f(\cdot)$ and $g(\cdot)$ \cite{frigola2014variational}.
-To address this issue, GPSSM \textit{with GP transition and parametric emission} is considered in literature, as it keeps the same model capacity as the original GPSSM \textit{with transition and emission GPs}, though it requires to introduce a higher dimensional augmented latent states \cite{frigola2015bayesian}.
-The result is summarized by the following theorem. \begin{theorem} For the GPSSM with both transition and emission GPs,
+Placing GP priors over both transition function $h(\cdot)$ and emission function $g(\cdot)$ in SSM (cf. Eq.~(\ref{eq:SSM})) leads to the well-known GPSSM.
+However, such GPSSM \textit{with transition and emission GPs} incurs severe nonidentifiability issue between $h(\cdot)$ and $g(\cdot)$ \cite{frigola2014variational}.
+To address this issue, GPSSM \textit{with GP transition and parametric emission} is considered in the literature, as it keeps the same model capacity as the original one only at the cost of introducing higher dimensional latent states \cite{frigola2015bayesian}.
+The result is summarized in the following theorem. \begin{theorem} For the GPSSM with transition and emission GPs,